user00000001/Tesra/docs/specifications/cli_user_guide.md

 Import block

 ```
-./ontology import --importfile=./OntBlocks.dat
+./tesranode import --importfile=./OntBlocks.dat
 ```

 ## 7. Build Transaction

 Build transaction command can build transaction raw data, such as transfer transaction, approve tansaction, and so on.
-Note that before send to Ontology, the transaction after built should be signed by private key.
+Note that before send to Tesranode, the transaction after built should be signed by private key.

 ### 7.1 Build Transfer Transaction